Weight Loss Topics

 Examples to get you started: Park at the far end of parking lots and walk Take the stairs instead of the elevator Cut down on television Swim or participate in low-impact water aerobics Ride an exercise bike

 Overall, walking is one of the best forms of exercise.
 Start out slowly and build up.
-Your doctor, or people in a support group, can offer encouragement and advice.
+Your doctor, a support group, can offer encouragement and advice.
 Incorporating exercise into your daily activities will improve your overall health and is important for any long-term weight management program, including weight loss surgery.
-Diet and exercise play a key role in successful weight loss after surgery.
+Healthy eating and exercise play a key role in successful weight loss after surgery.

-Diet.
+Healthy Eating.
 The modifications made to your gastrointestinal tract will require permanent changes in your eating habits that must be adhered to for successful weight loss.
-Post-surgery dietary guidelines will vary by surgeon.
-You may hear of other patients who are given different guidelines following their weight loss surgery.
-It is important to remember that every surgeon does not perform the exact same weight loss surgery procedure and that the dietary guidelines will be different for each surgeon and each type of procedure.
-Gastric By-Pass and Laparoscopic Adjustable Gastric Band Dietary Guidelines have been provided below.
+Gastric By-Pass, Gastric Sleeve and Laparoscopic Adjustable Gastric Band Dietary Guidelines have been provided below.
 What is most important is that you adhere strictly to your surgeon’s recommended guidelines.

 The following are some of the generally accepted dietary guidelines a weight loss surgery patient may encounter: